The politics of images

 Following these directions, we hope to create an interdisciplinary and international forum for exploring and discussing the relationship between images and politics, one which dovetails contemporary developments of studies into visual culture and political iconography with other social and human sciences.

-We have outlined three key research topics and are aware that crossovers and exchanges between these three themes are possible and even necessary.
+Three key research topics have been outlined.
+Crossovers and exchanges between these three themes are possible and even necessary.

 - The memorial and testimonial function of images

-- New media and new approaches to the production and receiving of images
+- New media and new approaches to the production and receiving of image

 - Political iconography: visual strategies of domination, power and forces of opposition.

-The cycle of conferences Power of Images/Images of Power, organised under the direction of Sara Guindani, provides a double perspective on the subject of the power of images:
+- The cycle of conferences Power of Images/Images of Power, organised under the direction of Sara Guindani.

 Publications related to the programme